andrewshab3/hyli/crates/contract-sdk/README.md

 ## Model

-Some of the models are defined in `hyle-model` crates, which is re-exported by this crate.
+Some of the models are defined in `hyli-model` crates, which is re-exported by this crate.

 For example, you can do either of these two: